jfrog/jfrog-saas-log-collector/saas-log-analytics/splunk/README.md

 1. Download the log collector build 'Dockerfile' and environment file 'Dockerenvfile.txt' from [here](https://github.com/jfrog/jfrog-saas-log-collector/tree/main/saas-log-analytics/splunk/deployments/docker-log-collector)
 2. From the directory where the files are downloaded, run the following command 'docker build -t jfrog/saas-log-collector .'
 3. Fill in all the keys with correct values in the 'Dockerenvfile.txt' which reads 'changeme'
-4. Run the following command to build the log collector image, execute 'docker run -it --name jfrog-saas-log-collector -v /var/opt/jfrog/saas/logs:/jfrog/saas/logs --env-file Dockerenvfile.txt jfrog/saas-log-collector'
+4. Run the following command to build the log collector image, execute ``` docker run -it --name jfrog-saas-log-collector -v /var/opt/jfrog/saas/logs:/jfrog/saas/logs --env-file Dockerenvfile.txt jfrog/saas-log-collector ```
 5. This should bring up the log collector container

 ### Log Forwarder Setup
 1. Download the log forwarder build 'Dockerfile' and environment file 'Dockerenvfile_splunk.txt' [here](https://github.com/jfrog/jfrog-saas-log-collector/tree/main/saas-log-analytics/splunk/deployments/docker-log-forwarder)
 2. From the directory where the files are downloaded, run the following command 'docker build -t jfrog/fluentd-splunk-saas .'
 3. Fill in all the keys with correct values in the 'Dockerenvfile_splunk.txt' which reads 'changeme'
-4. Run the following command to build the log collector image, execute 'docker run -it --name jfrog-fluentd-splunk-saas -v /Volumes/data/saas/logs:/jfrog/saas/logs --env-file Dockerenvfile_splunk.txt jfrog/fluentd-splunk-saas'
+4. Run the following command to build the log collector image, execute ``` docker run -it --name jfrog-fluentd-splunk-saas -v /Volumes/data/saas/logs:/jfrog/saas/logs --env-file Dockerenvfile_splunk.txt jfrog/fluentd-splunk-saas ```
 5. This should bring up the log forwarder container

 # Common Configuration Parameters